KuCoin Named Exclusive Crypto Exchange and Payments Partner for Tomorrowland Winter and Tomorrowland Belgium (2026-2028)

 "Tomorrowland unites the People of Tomorrow through creativity, connection and a shared belief in a better world.
 KuCoin was born as the People's Exchange, and today we carry that spirit forward as a trusted global platform enabling the secure and efficient movement of value worldwide.
 We share a common One World philosophy—one without borders, where everyone can participate and belong.
 Guided by trust, precision and resilience, we are proud to work with Tomorrowland to create future-ready experiences where culture and technology empower one global community."

-The partnership marks another major step following KuCoin's recent regulatory achievement in Europe, where KuCoin EU Exchange GmbH secured its crypto-asset service provider license under the MiCAR (Markets in Crypto-Assets) framework.
 As crypto continues to evolve from a niche technology into a core component of global digital finance, this partnership enables KuCoin to introduce crypto to a broader mainstream audience through its collaboration with Tomorrowland.
-Together, the partnership reinforces the long-term potential for real-world crypto adoption not only across Europe but also globally.
+Together, the partnership reinforces the long-term potential for real-world crypto adoption globally.

 Looking ahead, Tomorrowland connects the world through music and storytelling, while KuCoin connects it through value and technology.
 Together, the two brands aim to create new forms of participation and expression for the People of Tomorrow, shaping a future where digital innovation and global culture move forward as one.